alissadao/The-Rise-of-American-Expats-Project-Excel-and-Tableau-/README.md

 # The-Rise-of-American-Expats-Project-Excel-and-Tableau-
 In this project, I will clean, analyze, and visualize my American expats database using Excel and Tableau

-This project aims to determine the relationship between the rise .
+This project aims to determine the relationship between English teacher's salary, Asian cost of living and the rise of American expats in Asia..
 # [View my dashboard](https://public.tableau.com/app/profile/alissa.dao/viz/expats_project/Dashboard1)

 ## 1. About the project: